vincentdephily/emlop/README.md

 ## Installation

-From most stable to most recent:

 ### From main portage tree

-Sorry not available yet, waiting for the first release to ask for inclusion.
+Not available yet, see [gentoo bug 649904](https://bugs.gentoo.org/649904).

 ### From portage overlay

-If you do not have it already, install and configure [layman](https://wiki.gentoo.org/wiki/Layman).
+If you do not have [layman](https://wiki.gentoo.org/wiki/Layman) already, install and configure it.
 Then run `layman -a moltonel` to add the overlay with the emlop ebuild.
 Then run `emerge emlop` as ususal.

 ### From source

-If you do not already have [Rust](https://www.rust-lang.org/), install it with `emerge rust` or [rustup](https://www.rust-lang.org/en-US/install.html).
-Emlop should always work with a version of rust available in portage, but the version from rustup might be more recent and performant.
+If you do not have [Rust](https://www.rust-lang.org/) already, install it with `emerge rust` or [rustup](https://www.rust-lang.org/en-US/install.html).
+Emlop should always work with the latest version of rust from portage, but the version from rustup might be more recent and performant.

     git clone https://github.com/vincentdephily/emlop
     cd emlop
     cargo test
     cargo install -f

-If you wish to install emlop system-wide, copy or symlink `~/.cargo/bin/emlop` into `/usr/local/bin/` or some other folder from your `$PATH`, or add `~/.cargo/bin/emlop` to your `$PATH`.
+This installs emlop into `~/.cargo/bin/`, which should be in your `$PATH`.
+If you wish to install emlop system-wide, edit the system `$PATH` or copy/symlink `~/.cargo/bin/emlop` somewhere in `$PATH`.